Announcements

 • Provide constructive feedback to others to facilitate ongoing improvement of the curriculum and learning environment.

-• Adhere to DGSOM’s Honor Code, Technical Standards, University policies, and UCLA Student Conduct Code.
+• Adhere to DGSOM’s Honor Code, Technical Standards, University and UCLA Housing policies, and UCLA Student Conduct Code.

 Respect and Compassion for Others

-• Be respectful of everyone, including lecturers, faculty, peers, interns, staff, and volunteers, with respect to their time, rights, values, religious, ethnic, racial, and socioeconomic backgrounds.
+• Be respectful of everyone, including lecturers, faculty, peers, interns, staff, and volunteers, with respect to their time, rights, values, religious, ethnicity, gender, sexual orientation, racial, and socioeconomic backgrounds.
 There is no tolerance for any behavior that discriminates against another individual or group of individuals.

 • Communicate respectfully, respecting everyone’s right to hold differing opinions.